mozilla/addon-sdk/doc/dev-guide-source/addon-development/guides.md

     <td>
       <h4><a href="dev-guide/addon-development/firefox-compatibility.html">Firefox compatibility</a></h4>
-      The rules which define which Firefox releases a given SDK release is compatible with, and how to deal with compatibility problems.
+      Working out which Firefox releases a given SDK release is compatible with, and dealing with compatibility problems.
     </td>

   </tr>